gladimdim/glad_tools/README.md

 # Download

-## All binaries for 🍎 macOS and 🪟 Windowsg are available on Release page:
+## All binaries for 🍎 macOS and 🪟 Windows are available on Release page:

 [Releases](https://github.com/gladimdim/glad_tools/releases)